-39. Stage Songs Review will take place in Wroclaw on March 16-25, 2018.
+39th Stage Songs Review took place in Wroclaw on 16-25 March, 2018.
 Even more diverse, boldly linking tradition and avant-garde – this is the only festival in the world dedicated to the art of song interpretation.

 Camille – the Parisian star of “experimental pop” has accepted the invitation to this year’s Review.
 On the Big Stage of the Capitol Musical Theater, the artist will sing songs from her latest album “OUÏ” – a dazzling mosaic of folk songs, hymns, ballads, lullabies and a capella vocal.
 This is „chanson francaise” in a delightfully eccentric edition.

-These two concerts also point to two distinct leads in the program: one of them is a reference to the past and tradition.
-It may be a return to the roots, as A Filetta band from Corsica in the traditional songs, or Adam Strug & Kwadrofonik with “People’s Requiem”; a deceptive paraphrase, as in the Komuna Warszawa‘s play “Cezary goes to war” with the songs by Moniuszko, the first in of the history of festival swinging Dance-soiree in the pre-war style (Jazzband Młynarski-Masecki and Natty Congeroo), or the remembrance of Edith Piaf in the play by Jean Cocteau (“Beautiful insensitive” of the Polonia Theater with Natalia Sikora) – closer or further, we look back and take from the past as much good inspiration as possibile.
+These two concerts also pointed to two distinct leads in the program: one of them was a reference to the past and tradition.
+It may be a return to the roots, as A Filetta band from Corsica in the traditional songs, or Adam Strug & Kwadrofonik with “People’s Requiem”; a deceptive paraphrase, as in the Komuna Warszawa‘s play “Cezary goes to war” with the songs by Moniuszko, the first in of the history of festival swinging dance-soiree in the pre-war style (Jazzband Młynarski-Masecki and Natty Congeroo), or the remembrance of Edith Piaf in the play by Jean Cocteau (“Beautiful insensitive” of the Polonia Theater with Natalia Sikora) – closer or further, we looked back and take from the past as much good inspiration as possibile.

-According to the tradition, Marcin Januszkiewicz, the winner of the last year’s Golden Toucan will sing at the festival.
+According to the tradition, Marcin Januszkiewicz, the winner of the last year’s Golden Toucan was singing at the festival.

-A strong complement to the program are daily concerts at the Festival Club, which our underground Restaurant Stage turns into.
-Such bands as Variété, Drekoty, Gang Śródmieście, Czerwone Świnie and Legitymacje will play here during the festival.
+A strong complement to the program were daily concerts at the Festival Club, which our underground Restaurant Stage turns into.
+Such bands as Variété, Drekoty, Gang Śródmieście, Czerwone Świnie and Legitymacje played here during the festival.